splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 ------------------------------------------------------------------------------------------
 A third difference between Observability Cloud and the Splunk platform is in how you must send data to each.
 The Splunk platform and Splunk Observability Cloud currently use different data collection agents:

-- The Splunk platform uses the Universal Forwarder (UF) to capture logs and some metrics (stored as logs).
+- The Splunk platform primarily uses the Universal Forwarder (UF) to capture logs and some metrics (stored as logs).
+It also uses other methods.
+See :new-page:`Splunk Cloud Platform: Getting Data In <https://docs.splunk.com/Documentation/SplunkCloud/latest/Data/WhatSplunkcanmonitor>` or :new-page:`Splunk Enterprise: Getting Data In <https://docs.splunk.com/Documentation/Splunk/latest/Data/WhatSplunkcanmonitor>` to learn other methods.

 - Observability Cloud uses OpenTelemetry to capture metrics, traces, and logs.

-See :ref:`collector-with-the-uf` to learn more about the differences between these two collection agents and how you can use them together.
+See :ref:`collector-with-the-uf` to learn more about the differences between the Universal Forwarder and OptenTelemetry collection agents and how you can use them together.